tu b’shvat

 The Mystical Aspect

-All this talk about trees makes me think of the primordial tree, the Tree of Life.
-I’m not alone in that.
-In the 16th century the great Kabbalist, Rabbi Yitzchak Luria of Safed and his disciples created a Tu B’Shvat seder based upon the Passover seder.
+n the 16th century the great Kabbalist, Rabbi Yitzchak Luria of Safed and his disciples thought about how the primordial tree, the Tree of Life, relates to this special day.
+They created a Tu B’Shvat Seder based upon the Passover Seder.
 There are four glasses of wine, each one different from the others, and many ceremonial foods that consist primarily of fruits and nuts.

 Participating in a Tu B’Shvat seder can be a deeply mystical experience, as well as a very delicious one.